brianium/vocloj/README.md

 Currently the only supported implementation.
 Synthesis is backed by the [SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) API, and recognition is backed by the [SpeechRecognition](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) API.

-The caveat to using the vocloj's web interface is that most browsers require user interaction to initialize synthesis and recognition.
+The caveat to using vocloj's web interface is that most browsers require user interaction to initialize synthesis and recognition.

 See the demo app for an example.